Having a kidney biopsy: your questions answered

 What is a biopsy?

-A biopsy is the removal of a small piece of tissue from an organ of the body, for example the kidney, using a specially designed needle.
-A biopsy is only taken from one of your kidneys, since this sample will show what is happening in both your kidneys.
+A biopsy is the removal of a small piece of tissue from an organ of the body, for example the kidney.
+This is done using a special needle.

 Why do I need a biopsy?